svaarala/duktape-wiki/HowtoNativeConstructor.md

 # How to write a native constructor function

+FIXME: explain that you can always use `duk_set_prototype()` to forcibly set a prototype in the constructor, even when not using the replacement instance approach.
+It's much shorter than using the `.prototype` property in practice.

 A native constructor function works essentially the same way an Ecmascript constructor does, except that Duktape/C functions don't have a `.prototype` property by default.